 Crime, harm and the state

-The central question you’ll explore in this module is why some events which cause harm, of various kinds, are formally labelled and treated as crimes when others are not, and this can vary by region and over time.
-You’ll focus on constructions of ‘harm’ or ‘social harm’, not least as these are intimately linked to the state, as the key source of definitions of crime through law.
+The central question you’ll explore in this module is why some events which cause harm, of various kinds, are formally labelled and treated as crimes when others are not, and how and why this can vary by region and over time.
+You’ll focus on constructions of ‘harm’ or ‘social harm’, and how these are intimately linked to the state, as the key source of definitions of crime through law.
 Through a variety of engaging and thought-provoking case studies, you'll explore the processes of criminalisation and definitions of crime, harm and justice, as well as relationships between the Global North and the Global South.
-You’ll also critically consider the role and function of criminological theory and its proximity to state power, allowing you to develop your own criminological imagination and identity through a range of virtual learning environment activities and assessments.
+You’ll also critically consider the role and function of criminological theory and its proximity to state power, and have an opportunity to develop your own criminological imagination and identity through a range of virtual learning environment activities and assessments.

 What you will study

 You'll learn about a range of criminological perspectives and be introduced to a number of key concepts to help explore the relationships between crime, harm and the state.
 Many of these are at the cutting-edge of contemporary criminology, including, for example, zemiology, decolonial perspectives, and green criminology.
 You'll undertake a detailed interrogation of some key issues in contemporary criminology – through a variety of topics including the global pharmaceutical industry, food production, harm to non-human animals, the global tourism industry, international warfare, the so-called ‘refugee crisis’, climate catastrophe, sexuality and eugenics - through the cutting-edge lens of social harm.
 In so doing, you'll interrogate key social scientific concepts such as discourse, power and the state.
 This module is divided into the following blocks:

 In Block 1 you'll be introduced to the concept of power to explore how and why certain harms come to be criminalised while others do not.